geozelot/intree/README.md

 # INTree for Go

-Static, flat Interval Tree implementation for reverse range searches (**which intervals include a given value**).
+Static, flat **IN**terval **Tree** implementation for reverse range searches (**which intervals include a given value**).

-The flat tree structure using Go Slices makes traversal very fast, with almost no memory footprint other than the stored ranges.
+The flat tree structure using Slices makes traversal very efficient, very fast, and with almost no memory footprint other than the range limits.

-Current implementation is running on recusive traversal again; will replace with heap collecting loop ASAP.
+Further scientific reading about the adapted algorithm and comparisons between different approaches (in C/C++) can be found [here](https://github.com/lh3/cgranges).

 ## Behaviour:

 * INTree will build the tree once (**static; no updates after creation**)
-* INTree returns indices to the initial `[]Bounds`
+* INTree returns indices to the initial `[]Bounds` array
-* INTree currently supports finding all bounds for a simple float value

 ## Usage:

+INTree currently supports finding all bounds for a simple float value.

 ### Import
 ```
 import (
-    "github.com/geozelot/intree-go"
+    "github.com/geozelot/intree"
 )
 ```